 2020 State Leadership in Clean Energy Awards

 The Clean Energy States Alliance is pleased to announce the recipients of the 2020 State Leadership in Clean Energy Awards, recognizing six state and municipal programs and projects that demonstrate creativity and leadership in advancing renewable energy.
-The six winners were chosen by an independent panel of judges, and are featured in a new report and upcoming webinar series.
+The six winners were chosen by an independent panel of judges, and are featured in a report and webinar series.

 The 2020 awards were given to the following organizations:

 - California Energy Commission (CEC) for its Renewable Energy for Agriculture Program (REAP).
 The REAP program gives grants for renewable energy systems in agricultural operations.
 Along with greenhouse gas emission reduction, REAP projects reduce energy costs, improve air quality, and promote energy and environmental equity by serving disadvantaged communities and low-income areas.
 The total new system capacity installed from the 45 REAP-funded projects will be nearly 6.6 megawatts.
 Based on average retail electricity rates, this is expected to yield over $1.6 million in cost savings for grant recipients each year.
 Over the lifespan of the installed equipment, the greenhouse gas reduction will be more than 128,300 metric tons of CO2 or CO2 equivalent, which, according to the US EPA greenhouse gas calculator, is the equivalent of taking 27,000 cars of the road for a year.
 According to the judges: "Tackling greenhouse gas emissions in sectors beyond electricity and transportation is critical, and California's focus on its agricultural sector offers major opportunities for environmental and economic benefits by transitioning to clean energy systems."